haveno-dex/haveno-site/faq.md

 - Arbitrators could be hacked and their key stolen

 These issues are solved by employing a small number of trusted arbitrators with strong operational security knowledge that will serve in their roles anonymously.

+Haveno's full trade protocol is detailed in the docs:

+<a class="button large" href="https://docs.haveno.exchange/the-project/trade-protocol/">Go to the Docs</a>

 ## [Will there be an Haveno token like Bisq has BSQ?](#will-there-be-an-haveno-token-like-bisq-has-bsq)